 When you have allowed your paint brushes to harden with paint on them, you can easily soften them by placing them in hot vinegar until paint loosens and the wash them in hot soapy water.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Hardened paint brushes can often be made as good as new by simmering them in boiling vinegar for a few minutes, then washing them in soapy water.

-Vinegar wins again.
-I was replacing a few floor tiles.
-I uses a floor patch that is sort like a cement.
-I used a old paint brush to feather the edges.
-The floor patch dried on the brush and parts became hard.
 I did not want to throw my $1.00 brush away.
 I am a bit thrifty.
 It has many other uses to come.
 I soaked in vinegar water for a day and the brush cleaned up, no more dried floor patch.
-I will get a few more years out of my paint brush.

 Vegetable oil cleans paint brushes and keeps them soft and pliable.